Beeleigh Abbey

-Beeleigh Abbey near Maldon in Essex, England, was a monastery constructed in 1180 for the Order of Canons Regular of Prémontré, as known as the Norbertines or Premonstratensians.
+Beeleigh Abbey near Maldon in Essex, England, was a monastery constructed in 1180 for the Premonstratensians, as known as the Norbertines or Premonstratensians.
 The order linked the change of the separate life of monks in the 12th century with the retrospective life of the friar, who was considerably more active.

 History

 Beeleigh Abbey was originally a daughter of Newsham Abbey in Lincolnshire, established at the instigation of Robert de Mantell, lord of the manor of Little Maldon.
 The abbey obtained a royal charter from Richard I in 1189.

-The heart of Saint Roger Niger of Beeleigh (a thirteenth-century Bishop of London) was buried at Beeleigh and the abbey became a pilgrimage site.
-In 1289, pilgrims included King Edward I and Queen Eleanor.
+The heart of Roger Niger (St Roger of Beeleigh), a 13th-century Bishop of London) was buried at Beeleigh and the abbey became a pilgrimage site.
+In 1289, pilgrims included King Edward I and Queen Eleanor of Castile.

-In the year 14 Edward II (8 July 1320 - 7 July 1321), John Ammory retained the manor of Little Maldon, land in Great Maldon, and the advowsons of the abbey of Beeleigh and the hospital of St. Giles at Little Maldon, acquired in exchange for the manor of Toseland (Hunt.) from John de Grey, who previously acquired the said manor, land, and advowsons from Thomas Filliol.
+In the year 14 Edward II (8 July 1320 - 7 July 1321), John Ammory retained the manor of Little Maldon, land in Great Maldon, and the advowsons of the abbey of Beeleigh and the hospital of St Giles at Little Maldon, acquired in exchange for the manor of Toseland (Hunts.) from John de Grey, who previously acquired the said manor, land, and advowsons from Thomas Filliol.

 After the Dissolution of the Monasteries, many of the abbey buildings were pulled down.
 In 1540, Henry VIII granted the abbey and lands to Sir John Gate, Chancellor of the Duchy of Lancaster.
 Thirty years after the land was given away there was an extension added to the abbey of a farmhouse.

 During the 18th century, the building was used as a public house.
 By the late 19th century, the buildings were in a ruinous condition, but in 1912, restoration was begun by Captain F. W. Grantham.
 In 1943, the Abbey was purchased by William Foyle, owner of Foyles bookshop.

 The abbey is now a private residence and is not generally open to the public, but small private groups may be shown around it by prior arrangement with the owners.
 The roofs of the resilient medieval buildings can be seen from a footpath that runs down market hill and ends following the River Chelmer.
 The abbey gardens, are now also open to the public, on specific days during the summer months.